thoth-tech/documentation/docs/OnTrack/UI Enhancement/Component Reviews/grade-task-modal.md

 ## Component migration plan

-First add your plan for the migration, how will you do this, what steps are needed.
-Add some sketches or diagrams, what will the migrated component look like compared to the current one.
+- Review existing component to understand the functionality and structure.
+- Setup environment.
+- Setup new Angular component.
+- Convert the CoffeeScript code to Tyscript.
+- Update and check templates and styles.
+- Test and debug the new component.

 ## Component review checklist

-Next add a checklist similar to: then create a checklist:

-[ ] ability to collect details from the user [ ] succeeds when data is valid [ ] handles errors -
+[ ] ability to collect details from the user
+[ ] succeeds when data is valid
+[ ] handles errors -
 duplicate unit code in the teaching period, or invalid dates [ ] created unit is shown on success

 ## Discussion with Client (Andrew Cain)

-Finally you will need to take the feedback from Andrew and Discuss any addtional considertions he may have with this component before writing any code.